uk-gov-mirror/hmcts.bulk-scan-shared-infrastructure/README.md

 ### Configuration

-The following parameters are required by this module
+The following parameters are required by this module..

 - `env` The environment of the deployment, such as "prod" or "sandbox".
 - `tenant_id` The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.